scriptPilot/app-framework/README.md

 **Why is it powerful?**

 Based on Vue, you

 **Why will I code with joy?**

-Because *App Framework* does all the common tasks, you can focus on
+Because *App Framework* does all the common tasks and manages all external libaries for you.
+Your working directory is clean and well-arranged.
+Your application is splitted up in easy to maintain single file components per page.
+You are supported by a development server with live reload and check for code correctness and, if you like, coding standard conformity.

 **How do I start?**